danielmaxsiegel/data-science/README.md

-# Daniel Siegel - Data Science Project Portfolio
+# Daniel Siegel - Machine Learning Project Portfolio
 Hello!
-My name is Daniel, and I'm a data scientist in training from Toronto.
+My name is Daniel, and I'm an artificial intelligence developer in training from Toronto.
 After completing a bachelor's degree in computer science and working as a professional software engineer for a few years, I decided to go back to school and complete a postgraduate program in [artificial intelligence at George Brown](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-t431) in order to pivot my career and become a full stack data scientist or machine learning engineer.

 This repository contains examples of the work that I've done so far.
 The data used in these projects is a mix of tabular, sound, images, and more - and while I liked working on all of it, I really enjoyed image processing.
 Please take a look, and feel free to reach out!